writethedocs/www/docs/conf/na/2017/tickets.rst

 Independent Tickets
 -------------------

-Purchase this ticket if you are paying for yourself, work at a non-profit, or at a company with less than 10 employees.
+Purchase this ticket if you are paying for yourself, or if you work at a non-profit, a government, or a company with less than 10 employees.

 * $250 Independent